lemlac/mulem/docs/reference.md

 add(a: 1, b: 2)
 ```

 Named parameters can be defined in their own object and then passed in with the `&` operator as well.
-The named parameters in the function can be collected into a single variable using `as`.
+The named parameters in the function can also be collected into a single variable using `as`.

 ```mu
 Options :: { enabled: bool }